Benefits of Air Purifiers for Your Business

 UVC light kills germs like viruses and bacteria through damaging molecules like nucleic acids and proteins.
 This makes the germ incapable of performing the processes that it needs to survive.
 Ozcon air purifiers are equipped with high-output UVC lamps to sanitise your recirculating air and filters.
 Thus they leave germs no chance to survive.

 One of the most useful features of an air purifier is its ability to get rid of odours.
-The smell from cooking, cigarette and other elements can be removed by using a home air purifier with high-grade HEPA and activated carbon filters.
+The smell from cooking, cigarettes and other elements can be removed by using a home air purifier with high-grade HEPA and activated carbon filters.
 Ozcon Air purifiers are also effective against anaesthetic gases in healthcare settings like dental practices, surgeries, treatment rooms etc.

 Air purifiers provide a significant benefit, along with proper ventilation, to improve air quality and eliminate polluting factors.
 Today, air-cleaning devices developed with state-of-the-art filtration systems filter viruses, bacteria and microorganisms with HEPA filters and then purify the indoor air with air purification technologies such as UV and Ioniser.
 Even in devices with the best filtration system, HEPA filters need to be changed every 1-3 months.